Neha675/Neha675.github.io/index.md

 ## About Me

 I am a final year Ph.D. student at Carnegie Mellon University.
 I am very fortunate to be advised by Prof. [Alan Montgomery](https://scholars.cmu.edu/186-alan-montgomery) and Prof. [Peter Zhang](https://www.andrew.cmu.edu/user/yunz2/index.html).
 Prior to starting my PhD, I completed my five-year integrated B.Sc. and M.Sc. degree in Mathematics and Computing at [IIT Kharagpur](https://www.iitkgp.ac.in/).
+For my master's thesis, I was advised by Prof. [Bibhas Adhikari](https://www.linkedin.com/in/bibhas-adhikari-422a3620b/) in the area of Social Network Analysis.

+My research lies at the nexus of **Operations Research, Machine Learning, and Public Policy**, with a primary focus on designing **robust and sustainable transportation systems**.
+I develop **data-driven methodologies** to enhance **collaborative logistics** and operational reliability, aiming to create adaptive networks that can effectively mitigate delays and uncertainties.

-Following my studies, I spent two years at the Xerox Research Centre in Bangalore working in the Algorithms and Optimization group.
-I subsequently worked as a Project Associate at the CiSTUP center at IISc Bangalore for one year, where I worked with Prof. [Tarun Rambha](https://cistup.iisc.ac.in/tarun/).
+Prior to my doctoral studies, I spent two years at the Xerox Research Centre in Bangalore working in the Algorithms and Optimization group, where I collaborated with Dr. [Koyel Mukherjee](https://research.adobe.com/person/koyel-mukherjee/).
+I subsequently worked as a Project Associate at the CiSTUP center at IISc Bangalore for one year, where I worked with Prof. [Tarun Rambha](http://civil.iisc.ac.in/~tarunr/).

 ## Research Interests
 My research lies at the nexus of Operations Research, Machine Learning, and Public Policy, with a primary focus on designing robust and sustainable transportation systems.
 I develop data-driven methodologies to enhance collaborative logistics and operational reliability, aiming to create adaptive networks that can effectively mitigate delays and uncertainties.